MajestyCorp/VoxelTycoon_mods/README.md

-# VoxelTycoon_mods
+# Voxel Tycoon Mods
- Mods for Voxel Tycoon game
+This is a repository containing source code for mods of the Voxel Tycoon game.

 > `Assembly-CSharp.dll`, `UnityEngine.ImageConversionModule.dll`, `UnityEngine.UI.dll` and `UnityEngine.CoreModule.dll` are not included in the repository.
 They can be found in the `<game_directory>/VoxelTycoon_Data/Managed` folder and should be manually put into the `Lib` folder before building projects.